The best appliance deals to buy now during Amazon's Prime Early Access Sale 2022 | CNN Underscored

 There’s no doubt about it: Nugget ice is the best type of ice.
 And now you can get this coveted ice type at home with a GE Opal Nugget Ice Maker, now seeing up to a 19% discount.
 Yes, it’s still quite a sum to drop on an ice maker, but with more than 16,000 reviews and a 4.4-star rating, ice lovers say it’s worth it.

-Everything from true Instant Pots to air fryers and toaster ovens from the brand are on sale for this Early Access Sale.
+Everything from true Instant Pots to air fryers and toaster ovens from the brand are on sale for the Early Access Sale.

+You can get our pick for the best air fryer of the year now for 35% off.

+For all the K-cup devotees out there, you can get either one of those tiny Keurig makers ideal for small apartments — or a larger brewer ideal for families — now at a deep discount.

 If an espresso machine is on your shopping list, you can now get these exceptional Breville machines for less than $1,000.